-When I downsized, I had to really give thought to what kitchen must-haves I would take with me.
+When I downsized, I had to consider what kitchen must-haves I would take.
 It was challenging.
-After the first year, I realized that all of the newest, latest kitchen gadgets that were supposed to simplify our lives, only made it more complicated.
+After the first year, I realized that all of the newest, latest kitchen gadgets that were supposed to simplify our lives only made it more complicated.

 My Decor Style

 Funny story.
-I recently was talking with a friend who was using an indoor grill that is quite popular.
+I recently talked with a friend who used an indoor grill that is quite popular.
 I, of course, asked her about her countertops now that she’s added this to her air fryer, instant pot, and food processor.
-She said “What countertop?”
+She said, “What countertop?”
 And that’s where stocking a kitchen gets complicated.

 I get it.
 As a self-proclaimed foodie, I am easily captivated by everything kitchen.
 I have everything from herb strippers to several styles of mandolins to way too many makers- waffles, ice cream, panini.
-That’s not to mention the many bowls, frying pans, saucepans, Corningware, and so forth.
+That’s not to mention the many bowls, frying pans, saucepans, Corningware, etc.

 The irony of striving to be a minimalist and keep things uncomplicated is not lost on me.
 That’s not to even mention my pantry and my spices.
 When you love to cook, you tend to need a variety of spices, flours, oils, and condiments.

 There are kitchen must-haves on my list.
 I continue to get rid of items I have in my collection that are never used.
 This collection includes an apple peeler-corer, rotating waffle maker, salad spinner, panini press, and crockpot.
 I even had an ice cream maker.
 Honestly, with limited space, something had to give.